 7. Gabriel Archer Tavern

-If you love wine then you can’t miss the Williamsburg Winery and Gabriel Archer’s Tavern.
+If you love wine then you can’t miss the Williamsburg Winery and their award-winning restaurant, Gabriel Archer’s Tavern.
 They have the cutest little patio that is shaded so it isn’t too hot.

 You can make reservations on OpenTable but only during certain times of the day.
-We decided to make a reservation for Saturday at 11:30am – we weren’t allowed to make reservations after 12pm so it was first come-first served.
+We decided to make a reservation for Saturday at 11:30am – we weren’t allowed to make reservations after 12pm as then it turns into first come-first served seating.

 Service was fantastic and the winery was peaceful.
 I chose the red flight and my sister did the sweet flight.
 They also had a good selection of beers, ciders, and mixed drinks which the guys loved.